AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ## Environment clean-up

-In this exercise, you will delete any Azure resources that were created in support of the Quickstart.
+In this section, you will delete any Azure resources that were created in support of the Quickstart.
 You should follow all steps provided after you finish evaluating the sample scenario to ensure your account does not continue to be charged for unused resources.

 ### Task 1: Delete the resource group